Raising Kids With IgE-Mediated Food Allergies: Starter Guide for Parents

 With a new food allergy diagnosis, there will be an adjustment period while figuring out new recipes, meal planning, social events, and holidays.
 Here’s a checklist of helpful habits and routines to incorporate over time.

-At least 2 autoinjectors should always be with the child.
-Keep the medication in an easy-to-access insulated medical case in your backpack, purse, and/or keychain.
+Kids with food allergies always need at least two autoinjectors on hand.
+Keep the medication in an easy-to-access insulated medical case in your backpack, purse, or keychain.

 Grocery shopping and cooking

-- Check nutrition facts and ingredient list for food allergies and possible cross-contamination.
+• Check nutrition facts and ingredients for food allergies and possible cross-contamination.

-- Explore brands that are dedicated to snacks free of the top 9 food allergens, such as Made Good, Enjoy Life, and Partake.
+• Explore brands dedicated to snacks free of the top 9 food allergens, such as Made Good, Enjoy Life, and Partake.

 School planning

-- Meet with teachers, school nurse, principal before a new school year.
+• Meet with teachers, school nurses, and principals before a new school year.

-- Renew epinephrine prescription and check expiration date
+• Renew your epinephrine prescription and check the expiration date.

-- Ask about first aid and epinephrine training, including substitute teachers.
-Confirm who has been trained, what their understanding is about treatment, and which epinephrine device they have practice with.
-Schedule an extra practice session with the school staff using expired epinephrine autoinjectors or training devices.
+• Ask about first aid and epinephrine training, including substitute teachers.
+Confirm who has been trained, their understanding of treatment, and which epinephrine device they practiced with.
+Schedule an extra practice session using expired epinephrine autoinjectors or training devices.

 Restaurants

-- Write down or print out a list of food allergies and common dishes that contain the ingredient.
+• Write down or print out a list of food allergies and common dishes that contain the ingredients.
 Equal Eats offers wallet-sized allergy alert cards in 50 languages.
 (Use code DRBETTY for 10% off.)

 Playdates and parties

-- Because non-allergic families may not know how to prepare food and prevent cross-contamination, packing your own special snacks is generally the safest option.
+• Because non-allergic families may not know how to prepare food and prevent cross-contamination, packing safe and special snacks is generally the safest option.

 Preparing for travel

-With food allergies, traveling can still be fun!
-Extra time is needed for planning though.
+Kids with food allergies can have fun traveling!
+Extra time is needed for planning, though.
 Before road trips and air travel, keep these safety steps in mind.

 Medication